Hotell/enterprise-react/my-app/README.md

 This is considered poor practice in the ecosystem and does not have an escape hatch in Create React App.<br>
 <br>
 To resolve this:

 1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
 2. Fork the package and publish a corrected version yourself.
 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

+In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
+This approach would also slow down the production builds.

+## Alternatives to Ejecting

+[Ejecting](#npm-run-eject) lets you customize anything, but from that point on you have to maintain the configuration and scripts yourself.
+This can be daunting if you have many similar projects.
+In such cases instead of ejecting we recommend to _fork_ `react-scripts` and any other packages you need.
+[This article](https://auth0.com/blog/how-to-configure-create-react-app/) dives into how to do it in depth.
+You can find more discussion in [this issue](https://github.com/facebookincubator/create-react-app/issues/682).

 ## Something Missing?